 The Oregon Area Jewish Committee is pleased to announce our 2014 Judge Learned Hand Award Luncheon on October 29, 2014 at the Benson Hotel Mayfair Ballroom.
-The Lifetime Achievement Award will be presented to Lisa Kaner of Markowitz Herbold Glade & Melhaf, PC.
+The Lifetime Achievement Award will be presented to Lisa Kaner of Markowitz Herbold, PC.
 The Community Leadership Award will be presented to Amy Edwards of Stoel Rives, LLP.

 Past recipients include: LIFETIME ACHIEVEMENT - Jonathan A. Ater, Brain Booth, Chief Justice Paul J. DeMuniz, Barnes E. Ellis, David Frohnmayer, Edwin A. Harnden, Barrie J. Herbold, Henry H. Hewitt, Don Marmaduke, Jake Tanzer, Thomas Tongue.
 COMMUNITY LEADERSHIP - Trung Tu.
 EMERGING LEADERSHIP - Elisa Dozono, Darius Hartwell, Roman Hernandez, Lisa Kaner, Julia E. Markley.
 SPECIAL - Amy Baggio, Patrick J. Ehlers, Paul T. Fortino, Ruben Iniguez, Thomas R. Johnson, Samuel C. Kauffman, Jan K. Kitchel, Bryan Lessley, Stephen R. Sady, Christopher J. Schatz, Steven T. Wax, Robert C. Weaver, Cody M. Weston.

 OAJC invites you to honor our awardees by sponsoring the luncheon.
 Sponsors are listed prominently in the main invitation and website and receive ad space in the event program.
 This event attracts over 200 attendees from the legal and business community.
-Please submit your firm's positive sponsorship response by Friday, September 12th in order to be listed in the formal invitation (or by Friday, October 17th to be included in the event program).
+Please submit your firm's positive sponsorship response by Wednesday, October 15 in order to be listed in the event program.

 For information on how to become a sponsor please click here: